-The RD-2000 is, without a doubt, one of the best stage pianos on the market.
+The RD-2000 is, without a doubt, one of the best keyboard pianos on the market.
 But, when you are spending a lot of money, you should always check out the competition.

-The SV-2 isn’t as good as the RD-2000; at least, that’s our opinion.
+The SV-2 isn’t as good as the RD-2000, at least, that’s my opinion.
 However, if you want a vintage look and sound with minimal fuss, it’s a superb choice.

 Who is the Roland RD-2000 best suited for?

 The Roland RD-2000 is perfect for performers and studio musicians who work with a lot of software and hardware.Buy Roland RD-2000 at: SweetwaterAmazon